TASER® Advanced M26c Owner's Manual

 The nervous systems of animals are greatly different than human beings.
-The TASER® ADVANCED is designed to be effective on a human attacker.
+The TASER® M26c is designed to be effective on a human attacker.
 Accordingly, it will not be as effective at incapacitating an animal as it is on a human being.
-The TASER® ADVANCED should not be used as sole protection from wild, uncontrollable, or attacking animals.
-Law enforcement can use the TASER® ADVANCED or dogs, but it is advisable to have animal control officers present to "collar" the incapacitated dog while the T-waves are working.
+The TASER® M26c should not be used as sole protection from wild, uncontrollable, or attacking animals.
+Law enforcement can use the TASER® M26c or dogs, but it is advisable to have animal control officers present to "collar" the incapacitated dog while the T-waves are working.

 THE SAFETY RECORD

-The Bureau of Alcohol, Tobacco, and Firearms (ATF) has classified the TASER® ADVANCED as a non-firearm because it uses compressed air, rather than an explosive to launch the projectiles.
-Because the TASER® ADVANCED is not a firearm:
+The Bureau of Alcohol, Tobacco, and Firearms (ATF) has classified the TASER® M26c as a non-firearm because it uses compressed air, rather than an explosive to launch the projectiles.
+Because the TASER® M26c is not a firearm:

 - Effectiveness: In prerelease testing, the unit incapacitated 100% of the 4,000 test subjects.

 - Long Term Effects: None (except for potential eye injuries or injuries related to falling.